VoIP will have its year in 2007, according to recent studies by Infonetics Research.

 By 2010, the telephony market will have reached the $11.9 billion mark.

 Hybrid PBXs will also see dramatic growth, as hybrids represented 63% of all PBX/KTS system line shipments worldwide in the first quarter of this year.
-That is expected
+That is expected to increase to 72% by 2010.

 And though growth is expected, Infonetics was quick to point out that the enterprise telephony market in 2007's first quarter was flat in North America, weak in Europe, and strong in Asia Pacific.